agile-alliance-brazil/agile-brazil-hotsite/docs/index.md

 Last year, the Agile Brazil conference has received more than 500 attendees from all over the world.
 This year, our expectation is that the workshop will receive even more researchers, students, and practitioners from Brazil and abroad.
-This year, WBMA’2019 will be held on October, 11 - 13, in Belo Horizonte/MG - Brazil.
+This year, WBMA’2019 will be held on September, 11, in Belo Horizonte/MG - Brazil.
 The workshop will be included in the Agile Brazil schedule.